find your perfect postgrad program

 Famous European mathematicians: Archimedes, Alan Turing, Paul Erdos.Find postgraduate programs in MATHEMATICS

 Of course, these aren’t the only science courses you can choose.
 While most European universities will offer these four courses, many will provide a host of alternatives.
 Materials science is great for those who want to take a more practical look at the way we use the substances available to us to make our lives easier.
 Geology is a good choice if you want to cast a scientific eye over the very earth we live on.
 If you want to mix disciplines, you could try a subject like biochemistry.
+Meanwhile, students of natural science will look at the theories, which enable them to describe and explain the natural world.
 And if you really want to specialise, there’s no reason not to pick a course like neuroscience or astronomy.

 Still, that’s not to say that you’re restricting your choices by choosing the specialised subjects, or only scratching the surface if you choose a broad one.
 As mentioned earlier, postgraduate courses often involve research, and any good project can and will involve mixing disciplines to lead the way into new area of study.